oookoook/spider-trait-database/docs/data-submission.md

 Then the dataset is created and contributor is able to upload the data to the newly created dataset.

 Contributors can upload the data from the Excel or CSV (comma separated) file.
+In case of the CSV format, the file must be UTF-8 encoded.
 See below for the requirements on the data format.
 The records from the sheet are imported to the temporary cache for data waiting for approval.
 At the moment, the data are visible only for the contributor who uploads the data.

 Then, they can view the data in the editing tool in the web application.
 The editing interface notifies the users about invalid records and properties in the dataset.
 Contributors can edit the data to make them as complying to the database requirements as possible.